Spring Boot Actuator – Creating Custom Endpoints

 @Endpoint

-Create below class, which is annotated with @Endpoint and it means that we are creating custom endpoint using Spring Boot Actuator.
+Create below class, which is annotated with @Endpoint and it means that I am creating custom endpoint using Spring Boot Actuator.

 The class must have @Component annotation in order to let container pick up the class.